ros2/design/articles/140_resource_names.md

 ### Syntax Components

-#### Provider Names
+#### Host Names

-For host-oriented resources i.e. services, actions and parameters, the provider name refers to the node that is exposing said resources.
+For host-oriented resources, i.e. services, actions, and parameters, the host name refers to the ROS node that is exposing said resources.

 ##### Definition

-A provider name is made up of one or more tokens, delimited by periods (`.`) i.e. using URL hostname style syntax.
+A host name is made up of one or more tokens, delimited by periods (`.`), and thus borrowing [FQDNs](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) syntax.

 Each token:

 - must not be empty.
 - may use alphanumeric characters (`[0-9|a-z|A-Z]`) and/or underscores (`_`) only.
 - must not start with numeric characters (`[0-9]`).
+- must not contain any number of repeated underscores (`_`).

-As a consequence, a provider name:
+As a consequence, a host name:

 - must not contain any number of repeated periods (`.`), e.g. the name `foo..bar` is not allowed.
   - rationale: it removes the chance for accidental `..` from concatenation and therefore the need to collapse `..` to `.`.

-Additionally, a provider name must not end nor start with a period (`.`).
+Additionally, a host name must not end nor start with a period (`.`).

-The last token in a provider name is its base name and any preceding tokens make up its namespace.
+The last token in a host name is its base name and any preceding tokens make up its namespace.
-For example, a `foo.bar.baz` provider name is made up of `foo`, `bar` and `baz` tokens, and refers to a node in the `foo.bar` namespace whose base name is `baz`.
+For example, a `foo.bar.baz` host name is made up of `foo`, `bar` and `baz` tokens, and refers to a node in the `foo.bar` namespace whose base name is `baz`.

 #### Resource Names